Viggo Mortensen’s career to be honored by Spanish festival

 The movie closed the Sundance Festival and has been selected for the Cannes Festival.
 It stars Lance Henriksen in the role of an aging father whose world collides with that of his estranged, homosexual son, played by Mortensen himself.

 Mortensen, 61, has featured in around 50 movies in a career spanning more than three decades.
-He has been nominated for Oscars three times — for “Eastern Promises,” “Captain Fantastic,” and “Green Book,” in which he portrays a hieratic and prejudiced driver of classical pianist Don Shirley, played by Maershala Ali, during a tour of the Deep South in the early 1960s.
+He has been nominated for Oscars three times — for “Eastern Promises,” “Captain Fantastic,” and “Green Book,” in which he portrays the prejudiced driver of classical pianist Don Shirley, played by Mahershala Ali, during a tour of the Deep South in the early 1960s.

-Note: This story has corrected the first name to Mahershala, not Maershala, in the last paragraph.